AUDIO VERSION: YouTube Podbean

 Disappointment, surprise, shock—these things are only possible for beings with limited knowledge.
 You don’t begin to have a comprehensive understanding of who you are, and this is why it is very easy for you to shock, disappoint, and disgust yourself with your own behaviors and desires.
 But God knows you inside and out, so He simply doesn’t struggle with these things.
-God knows who you really are, and that is who He has always loved (see Understanding the Love of God: The Five Versions of You).
+God knows who you really are, and that is who He has always loved.
 You only know who you wish you could be, and the death of that person is what you are currently mourning.
 It’s time to realize that the person you thought you were has never been real.
 And while who you actually are is bitterly disappointing to you in some ways, you are not at all disappointing to God, and His opinion trumps all others.
 How do you overcome your current disgust with yourself?
 By focusing less on yourself and more on God.
 It’s time for more praying.

 God, I am so ashamed of who I am and I just can’t forgive myself.
 But I realize that You say that You love me just as I am and that You saw this day coming a long time ago.
 Nothing I do shocks You, and You say that Your salvation is irrevocable.
 So help me to gain a better understanding of Your love and acceptance for me.
 Help me to really connect with the fact that Your opinion totally trumps mine and that Your judgment of me is the only one that matters.
 Help me to gain an accurate understanding of Your view of me and accept it even if it seems too good to be true.